 One great plus point is that the island is relatively close to Koh Samui, meaning it can be reached by speedboat in under an hour.
-This short trip takes you to a water-world of incredible dive sites, not far from Koh Tao.
-Koh Pha Ngan has it all in the way of activities too and you can enjoy watersports such as paddle boarding and windsurfing as well as relaxing in the warm waters swimming and snorkelling of course.
+This short trip takes you to a water world of incredible dive sites, not far from Koh Tao.
+Koh Pha Ngan has it all in the way of activities too and you can enjoy watersports such as paddleboarding and windsurfing as well as relaxing in the warm waters swimming and snorkeling of course.

 Bottle markers guide you on a walk through the jungle to the secluded Bottle Beach and the island is home to fantastic viewpoints as well as treks to waterfalls.
 Head to Haad Rin Beach when it is not a party weekend if you do not want to be amongst thousands of revelers and simply sit and contemplate all that is right with an island-hopping vacation in one of the world’s most luxuriously beautiful locations, the fabulous island of Koh Samui.